wraith-wireless/PyRIC/README.md

 * get dev info
 * get phy info (does not currently process the bands)
 * get/set regulatory domain
-* get info on a device
 * add/delete interfaces

-It also provides limited help functionality concerning nl80211 commands/attributes.
-However, it pulls directly from the nl80211 header file.
+It also provides limited help functionality concerning nl80211 commands/attributes (for those who wish to add additional commands).
+However, it pulls directly from the nl80211 header file and may be vague.

-### a.
-PyRIC Functionality
+### d.
+What is PyRIC?

 What it does - defines programmatic access to a small subset of iw and ifconfig.

-What it does not do - handle multicast messages, callbacks or dumps, attributes or non nl80211 funtionality.
+What it does not do - handle multicast messages, callbacks or dumps or non nl80211 funtionality.

 ## 2. INSTALLING/USING: